-2.5.2 End hose
+2.5.2 End hose and end hose combination

-The end hose must hang freely each time you start pumping, when you start pumping again after blockages, and during cleaning procedures.
-Noone should stand within the danger zone of the end hose.
-The diameter of the danger zone is twice the end hose length.
-Do not guide the end hose when pumping is started.
-There is a risk of accident from the end hose swinging out or stones being ejected.
+The end hose/end hose combination must hang freely each time you start pumping, when you start pumping again after blockages, and during cleaning procedures.
+No one should stand within the danger zone of the end hose/end hose combination.
+Do not guide the end hose/end hose combination when starting to pump.
+There is a risk of accident from the end hose/end hose combination swinging out or stones being ejected.

-When using a longer end hose, the diameter of the danger zone also increases.
-(Extending the placing boom and end hose P. 23)
+When using a longer end hose/end hose combination, the diameter of the danger zone also increases.
+See danger zone (Danger zone at the end hose P. 20)

-End hoses with a length of more than 4 m must not be guided by hand.
+End hoses/end hose combinations with a length of more than 4 m must not be guided by hand.

-The end hose must not impede the movement of the placing boom; in particular, the end hose must not catch on the reinforcement or form-work.
+The end hose/end hose combination must not impede the movement of the placing boom; in particular, the end hose must not catch on the reinforcement or formwork.
 There is a risk of death if the machine topples over or the end hose shoots out on further movement of the placing boom.